jenkinsci/ecu-test-execution-plugin/README.md

 ## Features

 - Provides an easy integration and control of ECU-TEST and TRACE-CHECK with Jenkins
+- Enables perfoming package and project checks with rules defined in ECU-TEST.
+  - [Custom-Checks](https://github.com/tracetronic/ecu-test_custom-checks) provides an easy way to configure and import these checks.
 - Enables the execution of ECU-TEST packages and projects with their respective configurations
-- Enable the upload of generated test reports to [TEST-GUIDE](https://www.tracetronic.com/products/test-guide/)
+- Enables the upload of generated test reports to [TEST-GUIDE](https://www.tracetronic.com/products/test-guide/)
 - Using "pipelines first" approach to improve the automated process and traceability

 ## Configuration